AWikia/Level/README.md

   - Emoji Skin Tones Glyphs (See [here](#emoji-skin-tones-f2000---f6fff) for character support)
 - Based on the aging System font from Microsoft Windows
 - Low-curve glyph designs, akin to the OFL Orbitron Font
-- Usable in all browsers, apps and sizes, compared to Bitmap fonts shipped with Windows
+- BW font is usable in all browsers, apps and sizes, compared to Bitmap fonts shipped with Windows.
+COLR font while is usable everywhere where the BW font can be used, it will render in color only if an app and/or the system can handle COLRv0 fonts
 - Extendable with future releases when required

 ## Allocated PUA Unicode Blocks